 Ant is very thin and appears destroyed, but the band does not have the time to notice what is happening in the friend's soul.
 It is a time when things seem to move.
 They just registered Trespass (will be released in the fall) and they are on tour, even if the dates are not for large numbers, as we will see later.

-Among the many Genesis engagements in that period was the recording of the Jackson Tapes on 9 January 1970 at the BBC Studios Shepherds Bush in London.
+Among the many commitments of Genesis at that time is the recording of Jackson Tapes on January 9, 1970 at the BBC Studios Shepherds Bush in London.
 LISTEN TO THE SPECIAL OF HORIZONS RADIO.

-"After Session recording I felt like one zombie", Phillips said in 2007.
-He also had health problems, probably related to too much work.
+"After Session recording I felt like one zombie", Phillips recounted in 2007.
+Plus he had health problems, probably related to too much work.

-The music he loves so much is becoming the cause of unhappiness for Ant and his good English education prevents him from confronting his teammates hard to try to change the dynamics of the band.
-"I no longer felt friends with anyone - Ant continues - I was as alienated.
+The music he loves so much is becoming the cause of unhappiness for Ant and his good English education prevents him from facing his teammates hard-nosed to try to change the dynamics of the band.
+"I no longer felt like anyone's friend - continues Ant - I was almost alienated.
 We were now divided into two groups that had lost their way".

 Mike is the first to know Ant's intentions.
 Just before a concert at the Richmond Rugby Club, they retreated and the revelation arrived like a cold shower.
 Rutherford knows that his friend is afraid of the stage, but there was no time to deepen the speech and Ant had no longer mentioned his phobia.

-Here is a very rare Genesis video in concert at that time.
-It was filmed at the Atomic Sunrise Festival on March 11, 1970 at the Roundhouse Club in London:
+Here is a very rare video of Genesis in concert at that time.
+It was filmed at the Atomic Sunrise Festival, March 11, 1970 at the Roundhouse Club in London:

 That July 18th ad Haywards Heath Genesis play in front of 25 people.
 The journey home Mile Rutherford and Peter Gabriel do it in Pete's new car, a Hillman Imp.
 Together they take the situation into consideration.

-"For me there was no doubt that without Ant the Genesis had no reason to exist," recalls Mike in theautobiography.
-Anthony seems irreplaceable, the Genesis appear to be indivisible, the urge to quit is about to take over.
+"For me there was no doubt that without Ant the Genesis had no reason to exist", recalls Mike in theautobiography.
+Anthony seems irreplaceable, the Genesis appear as indivisible, the urge to quit is about to take over.

 Yet during the journey something different matures, the idea of being able to do it even without a friend takes over.
-"It was about developing a new philosophy based on the assumption 'let's try and see what happens'," writes Mike.
-So no pause is considered to allow Anthony to gather ideas.
+"It was rather about developing a new philosophy based on the assumption 'let's try and see what happens,'" writes Mike.
+So a pause is not considered to allow Anthony to gather his ideas.
 Must go on.

-Here are the Genesis that perform the unpublished "The Shepherd"live on the BBC radio program"Nightride"on April 22, 1970.
+Here are the Genesis performing the unpublished "The Shepherd"live on the BBC radio program"Nightride"on April 22, 1970.
 Probably the oldest live Genesis recorded on a disc, the bootleg homonym: